 10. DELTA BC30T2 30-Inch T-Square Fence and Rail System

-The last Delta on our list is known for its sturdiness and adaptability.
+The last Delta on this list is known for its sturdiness and adaptability.
 This DELTA BC30T2 power equipment is made of steel and 9-ply birch plywood sides that boost its durability.

 This saw fence moves 30 inches right and 12 inches left, making it ideal for large and small projects.
 It has a which action handle with magnets and a clamp to secure the front tube and make it parallel to the blade.